A Commitment to Good Governance

 Steamships follows the Global Reporting Initiative, a worldwide corporate sustainability transparency initiative, and since 2017 has adopted the G4 guidelines.

-The Company identifies the following directors as being independent: DH Cox OBE OL, WT Kamit CBE and P Aitsi MBE.
-Directors’ interests and length of service is disclosed in the Company’s 2023 Annual Report.
+The Company identifies the following directors as being independent: DH Cox OBE OL, C Kasou and P Aitsi MBE.
+Directors’ interests and length of service is disclosed in the Company’s 2024 Annual Report.
 The board has reviewed the interests as declared and is of the opinion that they do not compromise the independence of the above-mentioned directors.
 This satisfies ASX CGS Principles 2.3.

 ASX CGS principles and recommendation 2.4 states that “a majority of the board of a listed entity should be independent directors”.
-The Company does not meet this recommendation.
-Given the nature of the shareholding and limited locally available skills, the board considers the current composition as appropriate.
+As mentioned above, the Company does not meet this recommendation.
+However, given the nature of the shareholding and the nature of its operations in PNG, the board considers the current composition as appropriate.

 New directors are inducted onto the board through a series of briefings from fellow directors (including the managing director and finance director).
-The Chairman regularly assesses the need for continuing professional development to ensure all directors have the skills and knowledge to perform their roles.
+The Chairman regularly assesses the need for continuing professional development, and makes training available to the directors, with a view to seeking to ensure that all directors have the skills and knowledge to perform their roles having regard to governance and ethics matters, and the industries in which the Company is involved.
 This is accordance with ASX CGS principles and recommendation 2.6.

-The Board has received from its Managing Director a declaration that, in his opinion, the financial records of the entity for 2023 have been properly maintained and that the financial statements comply with the appropriate accounting standards and give true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+The Board has received from its Managing Director and its Finance Director a declaration that, in their opinion, the financial records of the entity for 2024 have been properly maintained and that the financial statements comply with the appropriate accounting standards and give true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
 This is in accordance with ASX CGS principles and recommendation 4.2.

-During 2023, management of Steamships and its divisions reported to the Audit & Risk Committee on the effectiveness of its risk management systems and performance in managing material business risks.
+During 2024, management of Steamships and its divisions reported to the Board of Directors and to the Audit Committee on the effectiveness of its risk management systems and performance in managing material business risks.
 Steamships’ Strategic Planning Committee also formally reviews divisional risk registers and the corporate risk register as part of its annual strategic review.

-Steamships’ Code of Conduct is based on the Company’s values and behaviours.
-It represents a commitment to uphold ethical practices as well as comply with legal and regulatory requirements.
+Steamships’ Code of Conduct (the Code) is based on the Company’s values and behaviours.
+It represents a commitment to uphold ethical practices as well as comply with legal and regulatory requirements and deal with potential conflicts of interest.
 The Code applies to all employees and extends to directors and senior executives.
-It is disclosed on the Company’s website and is reviewed annually by the Audit & Risk Committee (in accordance with ASX CGS principles and recommendation 3.1 and 3.2).
+It is disclosed on the Company’s website and is reviewed annually by the Audit Committee (in accordance with ASX CGS principles and recommendation 3.1 and 3.2).
+In accordance with Principle 3.2(b) the Board is informed of material breaches of the code.

-Other policies underpin the Code and include health, safety and environment (disclosed on company’s website), sustainability, anti-violence, drug & alcohol abuse, vehicle usage, cyber security, discipline & grievance and learning & development etc. The Code is signed by new joiners and is presented to all staff periodically as a training refresher and is aligned to the Constitution of PNG under Basic Rights.
+Other policies underpin the Code and include health, safety and environment (disclosed on the Company’s website), sustainability, anti-violence, drug and alcohol abuse, vehicle usage, cyber security, discipline and grievance and learning and development.
+The Code is signed by new joiners and is aligned to the Basic Rights as specified in the Constitution of the Independent State of Papua New Guinea.
 Proven material breaches of the Code result in termination of employment.

 Principle 4/ Safeguard the Integrity of Corporate Reports

-The Company has a “whistleblowing” policy (in accordance with ASX CGS principles and recommendation 3.3).
-All incidents reported are investigated and are escalated to the Audit & Risk Committee.
+The Company has a “whistleblowing” policy (in accordance with ASX CGS principles and recommendation 3.3), a copy of which is on Steamships' website.
+All incidents reported are investigated and are escalated to the Audit Committee.

 The external auditor is required to attend the Company’s Annual General Meeting where shareholder questions can be addressed.